ubc-library-rc/qgis-walkability/data.md

 <br>

 The data Because datasets like that of all businesses for the entire city are quite large, they require a great deal of time and (your computer's) capacity to process.
-For this reason, today's workshop focuses on areas of the city north of Broadway.
+For this reason, today's workshop focuses the neighborhoods of Downtown, Strathcona, and Grandview-Woodland.
 The data downloaded above is already clipped to this area of interest.
 If you would like to develop a walkability index for the entire city on your own time, you may download the full datasets here:<br><br>
 [Businesses](https://opendata.vancouver.ca/explore/dataset/business-licences/map/?disjunctive.status&disjunctive.businesssubtype&location=12,49.26904,-123.13494)<br>[OSM Street Networks](./content/data/OSM-street-network.geojson)<br>[Urban-Blocks](https://opendata.vancouver.ca/explore/dataset/block-outlines/download/?format=geojson&timezone=America/Los_Angeles&lang=en)
 {: .note}